-The Honorable Tina Kotek, Governor of Oregon Dave Baden, Interim Director, Oregon Health Authority
+The Honorable Tina Kotek Governor of Oregon

+Dr. Sejal Hathi, Director Oregon Health Authority

-We have audited, in accordance with the auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards issued by the Comptroller General of the United States, the financial statements of Oregon Health Insurance Marketplace, a governmental fund of the State of Oregon, Oregon Health Authority, as of and for the year ended June 30, 2022, and the related notes to the financial statements, which collectively comprise the Oregon Health Insurance Marketplace's basic financial statements, and have issued our report thereon dated May 11, 2023.
+We have audited, in accordance with the auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards issued by the Comptroller General of the United States, the financial statements of the Oregon Health Insurance Marketplace, as of and for the year ended June 30, 2023, and the related notes to the financial statements, which collectively comprise the Oregon Health Insurance Marketplace's basic financial statements, and have issued our report thereon dated May 9, 2024.